kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 **Caveats:**

-If the number of different sha256s obtained from the groups of Pods, Workload creation will fail.
+If the number of different sha256s obtained from the groups of Pods is greater than 8, Workload creation will fail.
 This generally shouldn't be a problem, unless multiple Pods (that should be considered the same from an admission perspective) have different label values or reference different volume claims.